Phylogenetic latent space models for network data: Introduction

-The above discussion clarifies that the proposed \textsc{phylnet} model can also lend itself naturally~to extensions~in different settings, including latent space representations for directed, bipartite, multilayer and multiplex/replicated networks.
-Section~\ref{sec_phy_23} pursues this direction with a focus on the latter class, which comprises multiple network observations, on the same set of nodes, encoding either different types of relationships (multiplex networks) or replicated measurements of the same notion of connectivity (replicated networks).
-In this context, we allow the latent features of each node to change across networks, but assume a shared phylogenetic tree regulating the formation process of these features~in the different networks.
-This allows to borrow information among networks for estimating complex~tree-based modular hierarchies among nodes, while preserving flexibility in characterizing network-specific multiscale structures.
-Within this setting we also prove theoretical consistency properties in learning the underlying phylogenetic tree as the number of networks increases; see Section~\ref{sec_consis}.
+The \textsc{phylnet} model also lends itself naturally~to extensions~in different settings, including~latent space representations for directed, bipartite, multilayer and multiplex/replicated networks.
+Section~\ref{sec_phy_23} pursues this direction with a focus on the latter class, which comprises~multiple~network observations, on the same set of nodes, encoding either different types of relationships~(multiplex networks) or replicated measurements of the same connectivity notion (replicated networks).
+In this context, we allow the latent features~of~each~node~to change across networks, but assume a shared tree regulating the formation of these features~in~the different networks.
+This allows to borrow information between the networks for estimating complex tree-based modular hierarchies among nodes, while preserving flexibility in characterizing network-specific multiscale structures.
+In this setting we also prove theoretical consistency properties in learning the tree as the number of networks increases;~see~Section~\ref{sec_consis}.